DataDog/hiring-engineers/answers.md

 For the auto instrumented application I used the provided Flask app that is added to the repository as flaskapp.py file

 ## Final question

+### Is there anything creative you would use Datadog for?

+Currently my wife and I are looking into building a house and selling our house, but the situation is a little tricky right now.
+Real-estate prices of existing houses have been rising due to the lack of available homes on the market.
+Also prices on lumber and other materials have been volatile and rising significantly, which affects the price of building a house.
+Most builders right now are writing in a clause to allow for adjustments in home pricing due to the cost of materials being so unpredictable.
+Needless to say, we could definitely benefit from a way to monitor the housing market and material costs right now and I could use Datadog to help me do this.

+In order to do this I could connect to an API that would report real-estate data and an API that would report lumbar and petroleum price data.
+Then I would set up Datadog to monitor that data and some unique metrics such as the price of building materials, as well as how long a house has been on the market in a certain area, what the asking price was vs the price that it was sold for, and the average difference between those two prices.
+I'm interested to see how those metrics will change over time and how that will affect the prices on real-estate.
+I would use this to monitor the situation and keep me informed on how things are going so that I don’t miss out on the right time to act.